ibm-cloud-docs/power-iaas/global-replication-service.md

 GRS involves two sites where storage replication is enabled.
 These two sites are fixed and mapped into one-to-one relationship mode in both directions.
 These two sites are fixed and are in replication partnership in both directions.

 You can create a replication-enabled volume from any site, the site from where the request is initiated contains the primary volume.
 The remote site is auxiliary and contains an auxiliary volume.

+While you are creating a storage volume from the user interface, you can enable the volume for replication by completing the following steps:

+1. In the **Global Replication Service** section, set the **Volume replication** to on.
+The name of the primary data center is displayed.
+2. From the **Secondary data center** list, select the displayed secondary site name.

+The GRS details of the volume are displayed when you click the storage volume.

+A storage volume can have one of the following replication status:

+- **Not eligible**: The storage volume is not in a GRS-enabled storage pool so GRS cannot be enabled on the storage volume.
+To move the storage volume to a GRS-enabled storage pool, submit a [support ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).
+- **Not supported**: The site where the storage volume is created is not a GRS-supported location.
+So, you cannot enable replication of the storage volume.
+- **Not configured**: The storage volume is in a GRS-enabled location.
+You can configure the storage volume for GRS.
+- **Initializing**: The GRS enablement of the storage volume is in progress.
+- **Configured**: The storage volume is a GRS-enabled storage volume.

+For more information, see [Creating a storage volume](/docs/power-iaas?topic=power-iaas-modifying-instance#create-storage-vol).

 The following table explains how to determine the primary and secondary site based on replication-enabled volume creation: